 GUI item Description Host name The host name distinguishes members of the cluster.
-Static route Static routes are not synchronized because the HA units may be in different networks (see Configuring static routes).
-Interface configuration Each FortiVoice unit in the HA group must be configured with different network interface settings for connectivity purposes.
-For details, see Configuring the network interfaces.
-Exceptions include some active-passive HA settings which affect the interface configuration for failover purposes.
-These settings are synchronized.
+Static route Static routes are not synchronized because the HA units may be in different networks (see Configuring static routes on page 42).
+Interface configuration Each FortiVoice unit in the HA group must be configured with different network interface Setting for connectivity purposes.
+For details, see Configuring the network interfaces on page 39.
+Exceptions include some active-passive HA Setting which affect the interface configuration for failover purposes.
+These Setting are synchronized.
 Main HA configuration The main HA configuration, which includes the HA mode of operation (such as master or slave), is not synchronized because this configuration must be different on the primary and secondary units.
-For details, see Configuring the HA mode and group.
+For details, see Configuring the HA mode and group on page 59.
 HA service monitoring configuration In active-passive HA, the HA service monitoring configuration is not synchronized.
 The remote service monitoring configuration on the secondary unit controls how the secondary unit checks the operation of the primary unit.
 The local services configuration on the primary unit controls how the primary unit tests the operation of the primary unit.
-For details, see Configuring service-based monitoring.

-GUI item Description You might want to have a different service monitoring configuration on the primary and secondary units.
+For details, see Configuring service-based monitoring on page 64.
+You might want to have a different service monitoring configuration on the primary and secondary units.
 For example, after a failover you may not want service monitoring to operate until you have fixed the problems that caused the failover and have restarted normal operation of the HA group.
-System appearance The appearance settings you configured under System > Configuration > Appearance are not synchronized.
+System appearance The appearance Setting you configured under System > Configuration > Appearance are not synchronized.